Malaysian Super Schools Rugby

 Malaysian Super Schools Rugby (SSR) is the premier youth rugby 15's tournament featuring some of the best schools from all over the country.

-First launched in 2013, the tournament has become host to the finest U17 rugby action in the country, with former participants has went on to represent the national team in age-level competition and also the senior squad.
+First launched in 2013, the tournament has become host to the finest U17 rugby action in the country, with former participants going on to represent the national team in age-level competition and also the senior squad.